Novu Wellness Mental Health

 Is There a Genetic Test for Social Anxiety?
 Many people ask, “Can a test tell me if I got social anxiety from my family?”
 Short answer?
 Not yet.
 There’s no single test that says, “Yes, you have the social anxiety gene.”
 That’s because no one gene causes it.
 Social anxiety comes from a mix of genes and life experiences.

 Some companies offer tests that look at how your body handles stress or uses brain chemicals like serotonin.
 But these tests can’t say for sure if you’ll have social anxiety.
 It’s kind of like checking the weather.
-A forecast may say it might rain but that doesn’t mean it will.
+A forecast may say it might rain, but that doesn’t mean it will.
 Your genes may raise your risk, but your choices, your environment, and your support matter more.

 If you’re feeling anxious, the best first step isn’t a test, it’s talking to a therapist who understands.
 That’s where healing can begin.